L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

-\begin{proof} Since when one of the surgery coefficients is $\{\infty\}$ the possible surgeries on $L_n$ are $S^3$, lens spaces and $S^2\times S^1$ we can limit ourselves to study the case when both the coefficients are finite.
-We can also suppose that $n\geq 2$, because $L_1$ is the Whitehead link, for which the corresponding result was proved in \cite{S}.
-We know that, in the canonical framing of $L_n$, surgeries corresponding to rationals $r_1$, $r_2$ such that $r_1\geq n$ and $r_2\geq n$ are $L$-spaces, hence we have to construct taut foliations on the remaining ones.
-Moreover by Lemma \ref{lemma: altra rappresentazione di Ln} we have $L_n=L(2, -2, -2n)$ as unoriented links.
-By using this representation it is evident that $L_n=S^3_{\bullet, \bullet, -\frac{1}{n}}(\mathcal{L})$, where $\mathcal{L}$ is drawn in Figure \ref{fig: Ln plumbing}.
+\begin{proof} We can suppose that $n\geq 2$, because $L_1$ is the Whitehead link, for which the corresponding result was proved in \cite{S}.
+By Lemma \ref{lemma: altra rappresentazione di Ln} we have $L_n=L(2, -2, -2n)$ as unoriented links and by using this representation it is evident that $L_n=S^3_{\bullet, \bullet, -\frac{1}{n}}(\mathcal{L})$, where $\mathcal{L}$ is drawn in Figure \ref{fig: Ln plumbing}.
 This figure also shows a fiber surface $S$ for $\mathcal{L}$ obtained via a sequence of four Hopf plumbings.

 We choose four triples $\alpha,\beta,\gamma$ of oriented arcs in $S$ and consider the four branched surfaces in the exterior of $\mathcal{L}$ associated to these arcs, as depicted in Figure \ref{fig: Ln branched surface_1} and Figure \ref{fig: Ln branched surface 2}.
-Each of these triple has the property that its complement in $S$ contains no disc components.
+Each of these triples has the property that its complement in $S$ contains no disc components.